Cphayim/ombro/packages/cli-chat/README.md

 # Using the GPT-4 model.
 # Please make sure to monitor your API consumption while using the service.
 $ ochat --gpt-4

+# Using the GPT-4o model.
+# Please make sure to monitor your API consumption while using the service.
+$ ochat --gpt-4o
 ```

 ## CHANGELOG